By Irwin Ozborne

 In a few interviews with Marines it was later said that so many civilians were found dead after being killed by unknown factions in the Iraq conflict that civilian deaths seemed routine, and one sergeant testified that he would order his men to shoot vehicles that failed to stop at military checkpoints even if it were possible that children could be in the car.

-One of the wars most iconic photographs (pictured) is that by Chris Hondros’s image of Samar Hassan, age 5, covered in blood screaming after just witnessing her parents being blown away by U.S. Soldiers, as well as her 11-year-old brother severely injured.
+One of the wars most iconic photographs (pictured) is Chris Hondros’s image of Samar Hassan, age 5, covered in blood screaming after just witnessing her parents being blown away by U.S. soldiers, as well as her 11-year-old brother severely injured.
 Her brother then went to the United States for treatment, and was later killed by insurgents in retaliation for going to the United States for treatment.

 Then there is three-year-old, Dalal, sitting in her home with her family in late March of 2003.
 At 3-years-old, we are still exploring the world and trying to figure out how things work.
 But, for Dalal, she would figure out more truth about how the world works at age 3 than most Americans will learn in a lifetime.
 Her home was hit with a missile, which killed her brother and injured her mother.
 She also lost her right leg that day.